-The hotel suite tower was completed and opened in May 2017 consists of a 16 storeys 164 suite hotel tower with a basement level and has extensive parking at the podium level.
+The hotel suite tower was completed and opened in May 2017 consists of a 16 storeys 164 suite hotel tower with a basement level and has extensive parking (approx. 236 Spaces) at the podium level.
 The subject 5-star deluxe suites / rooms adjacent and inter-linked to Al Andalus Mall.
 The subject hotel has a built-up area of 28,255 sq. m providing 164 guest rooms with a breakdown referred below.
-The hotel benefits from 7 meeting rooms, 2 F&B outlets, swimming pool, tennis court and a gymnasium.
+The hotel benefits from 7 meeting rooms, 2 F&B outlets, 2 male massage rooms, swimming pool, tennis court and a gymnasium.
 The hotel suite configuration is as follows: